cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/write-strategy-unit-test.md

 ETH,10
 ```

-With this file, when Cassandre will start in dry mode, your strategy will act as if it has 0.99962937 BTC, 1000 USDT and
+With this file, when Cassandre will start in dry mode, your strategy will act as if it has 0.99962937 BTC, 1,000 USDT and
 10 ETH.
 Of course, when your strategy will be tested, the assets will be updated at each buy/sell action.

 ## Download historical data

 As I said earlier, we will test your bot behavior on historical data.
 To do this, we have to put the data we want to use
-in a file starting with `candles-for-backtesting` and ending with `.csv` and located
+in a file starting with `candles-for-backtesting` and ending with `.csv` in `src/test/resources/`.
-in `my-trading-bot/src/test/resources/`.

 This is an example of the file content: